contentful/field-editors/README.md

 Feel free to reach out to us with the ones that'd be the most useful to have here by filing a [Github issue][github-issues]!

+### Styles

+If you are using field editors in a project, for them to render correctly you'll also need to include Contentful's Forma36 styles.
+You can achieve this by importing the file `@contentful/forma-36-react-components/dist/styles.css`.

 ## Getting started & contributing

 ### Requirements